harmony-one/h/progress/yuriy-menkov.md

+2026-01-27 Tue: Switched the local LP backtest server build to a new RPC endpoint provided by Aaron, along with an updated configuration set.
+Snapshot synchronization of LP positions is still excessively slow, which prevents obtaining a complete dataset for local strategy testing.
+Currently discussing with Aaron the possibility of running a shared lp backtest instance on a virtual server.

+2026-01-26 Mon: LP backtest server improvements for local execution: replaced Etherscan API calls with Alchemy Base RPC and tuned parameters to resolve synchronization issues.
+Tested running LP backtest against a remote database with preloaded data.
+For this, session logging logic was modified to avoid any database writes and comply with a read-only access policy.
+There is still insufficient data to compare the results of real hedging with backtesting.

+---

 2026-01-23 Fri: Exploration of using lp_hedger together with the backtest server to emulate strategies.
 Review of existing adapters and porting them into the hedge manager service project to validate a baseline strategy on the LP backtest server.
 Initiated historical data export for the backtest server covering the last month.

 2026-01-22 Thu: Researched lp_backtest and lp_hedger repositories received from Aaron.
 Configuration and setup of the LP backtest server for local execution.
 Launch of lp_hedger against real chains, including account and wallet configuration.